 Huntington’s disease is an inherited disorder that leads to the degeneration of certain nerve cells in the brain.
 The condition is progressive and affects movement, cognition, and behavior.

 There is no cure for Huntington’s disease and no therapies to stop or slow down its progression.
-People with Huntington’s often die within 15 to 20 years of being diagnosed.
+People with Huntington’s often die within

 Previous research by Dr. La Spada and his colleagues found that a compound known as KD3010, tested in the treatment of diabetes, was effective in reducing disease progression and overall neurodegeneration and improving motor function in a mouse model of Huntington’s disease.